Dynamical Variational Autoencoders: A Comprehensive Review: Perspectives on source coding

-As for a general approach to source coding based on DVAEs with a sequence of latent variables, we only found the recent paper \citep{yang2020feedback}.
-The authors of this paper propose different schemes for encoding a data sequence $\myx[1:T]$ through the inference and quantization of the corresponding sequence of latent vectors $\myz[1:T]$, with different options for recurrent connections.
-One of them, called Feedback Recurrent AutoEncoder (FRAE), has recurrent connections at both the encoder and the decoder, and a feedback connection from decoder to encoder that is reminiscent of the classical \emph{closed-loop coding} principle \citep{gersho2012vector} even if the authors of \citep{yang2020feedback} do not refer to it explicitly.
-Interestingly, FRAE can be interpreted as a \emph{non-linear predictive coding} scheme: In short, the encoder forms a latent code which encodes only the residual information missing to reconstruct a data vector from the decoder deterministic internal state.
-Of course, this concept of predictive coding is strongly connected to the concept of predictive mode for the DVAE models that we discussed in general terms in Section~\ref{sec:DVAE-structure} and that we have seen implemented in different DVAE models.
+In contrast, \citet{yang2020feedback} proposed different schemes for encoding a data sequence $\myx[1:T]$ through the inference and quantization of the corresponding sequence of latent vectors $\myz[1:T]$, with different options for recurrent connections.
+One of them, called feedback recurrent autoencoder (FRAE), has recurrent connections at both the encoder and decoder, and a feedback connection from the decoder to encoder.
+The recurrent connections are reminiscent of the \emph{predictive coding} principle that is classical in source coding theory \citep{gersho2012vector}.
+In fact, FRAE can be considered a \emph{nonlinear predictive coding} scheme, in which the encoder forms a latent code that encodes only the residual information that is missing when reconstructing a data vector from the deterministic internal state, which depends on past data vectors.
+This concept of predictive coding is strongly related to that of the predictive mode for the DVAE models that we discussed in general terms in Section~\ref{sec:DVAE-structure} and that we have seen implemented in different (autoregressive) DVAE models.
+Therefore, from this viewpoint, FRAE is strongly related to STORN, VRNN, and SRNN.
+The feedback connection from the decoder to encoder is reminiscent of another classical principle of source coding --\emph{closed-loop coding} \citep{gersho2012vector}-- even though \citet{yang2020feedback} did not refer to it explicitly.
+In short, closed-loop coding enables the decoder to use the quantized previous data vectors in place of the unquantized ones (not available at the decoder) for predicting the current data vector.

-This line of works on non-linear predictive coders based on DVAEs is quite promising and is only at its infancy.
-As the authors of \citep{yang2020feedback} say: ``there is no standard autoencoder architecture for temporally correlated data that has variable-length and long range dependencies such as video, speech, and text.
-The main challenge lies in the difficulty in capturing correlation information at different time-scales in an online/sequential fashion.''
-This meets a concluding remark by the authors of \citep{chen2017variational}: ``we believe it’s exciting to extend this principle of learning lossy codes [of the latent variable $\myz$] to other forms of data, in particular those that have a temporal aspect like audio and video.''
+This line of research on nonlinear predictive coders based on DVAEs is quite promising and is only at its infancy.
+As \citet{yang2020feedback} wrote \begin{quote} ``There is no standard autoencoder architecture for temporally correlated data that has variable-length and long range dependencies such as video, speech, and text.
+The main challenge lies in the difficulty in capturing correlation information at different time-scales in an online/sequential fashion.''\end{quote} This agrees with the concluding remark of \citet{chen2017variational}: \begin{quote}``We believe it’s exciting to extend this principle of learning lossy codes [of the latent variable $\myz$] to other forms of data, in particular those that have a temporal aspect like audio and video.''\end{quote}